Bulletin of the Atomic Scientists: Doomsday Clock

-Next Generation Initiative

-As part of the Bulletins work to engage new audiences in issues related to nuclear threats, climate change, artificial intelligence, and biological threats, the publication launched its Next Generation Initiative to encourage young and emerging scholars to engage on these issues.
-Programs under the initiative have included writing workshops for graduate and undergraduate students, as well as the Voices of Tomorrow feature, which publishes articles and multimedia projects from emerging scholars and experts working in the Bulletins interest areas.
-Two Voices of Tomorrow authors, Emma Bastin and Yangyang Cheng, had their work republished in Teen Vogue.

-The capstone of the initiative is the Leonard M. Rieser Award, selected each December by the Bulletins editorial team from among the year's Voices of Tomorrow submissions.
-The recipient of the Rieser Award receives $1,000 and a subscription to the Bulletins bi-monthly magazine.
-In 2018, Erin Connolly and Kate Hewitt shared the award for their article "American students aren't taught nuclear weapons policy in school.
-Here's how to fix that problem."
-Recent recipients include Yangyang Cheng, Nikita Perumal and Moritz Kütt.

 Online editions

 The Bulletin has had a public-access website available online for some years, with a subscription magazine that comes out 6 times per year and is currently published by Taylor & Francis Online.
 An e-newsletter is also available without charge by signing up via the Bulletin website.

 Backfiles of the subscription magazine are available in the John A. Simpson Collection.
 The backfile from the first (1945) issue through the November 1998 issue of the Bulletin has also been made available free of charge via Google Books.

 November/December 2008 was the last print edition of the Bulletin, which became all-digital only that year.
 SAGE Publications began publishing the Bulletins subscription magazine in September 2010; Taylor & Francis took over from Sage in January 2016.

 Indexing

 The journal is indexed in the Journal Citation Reports, which states that the journal has a 2023 impact factor of 1.9, ranking it 44th out of 166 journals in the category "International Relations" and 26th out of 67 journals in the category "Social Issues".